PROTOCOL AND ADVICE FOR PATIENTS COMING FOR DENTAL TREATMENT

 - Upon arrival, a member of staff will check the patient’s body temperature with a non-contact thermometer.
 If the temperature is above 37.8 C degree, you will be unable to enter the practice and will be asked to self-isolate as per the current Government guidelines.

-- Please avoid touching your mouth, eyes and nose, especially after treatment
+- Patients MUST use the hand sanitiser provided at the doorway.
+Please avoid touching your mouth, eyes and nose, before and after treatment

 - In the waiting area, a 2-meter distance must be observed between patients if more than one patient is on site